cockroachdb/docs/v19.2/multi-region-deployment.md

 ---
-title: Deploying a Multi-Region Web Application
+title: Deploy a Multi-Region Web Application
 summary: This page includes instructions for deploying a multi-region web application using CockroachCloud and Google Cloud services.
 toc: true
 ---

-After you finish [developing and debugging your multi-region application](multi-region-application.html) in a local development environment, you are ready to deploy the application.
+This page walks you through deploying an application and database in multiple regions.
+It is the fifth and final section of the [Develop and Deploy a Multi-Region Web Application](multi-region-overview.html) guide.

 ## Before you begin

+Before you begin this section, complete the previous section of the guide, [Develop a Multi-Region Web Application](multi-region-application.html).
+After you finish developing and debugging your multi-region application in a local development environment, you are ready to deploy the application and database in multiple regions.

 In addition to the requirements listed in [Setting Up a Virtual Environment for Developing Multi-Region Applications](multi-region-setup.html), make sure that you have the following installed on your local machine: